my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

      -   if you are <1.0m gap (narrow), you'd better reverse until 1/4 of the rear door; turn left late; otherwise you might crash the front car;
      -   if you are >1.0m gap (wide), it doesn't matter; you just need more space to do the reverse;

-3.   keep reversing back, until you see a very small triangle of the road (looks like the <span style='color:chartreuse'>rear door handle touches the curb</span>, 车身和路边的角度<45$^\circ$), turn two rounds to the right; [right, left blind spot, observe surroundings, looking back, when the road is almost disappering in the left mirror, you focus on the left mirror]
+3.   keep reversing back, until you see a very small triangle of the road (looks like the <span style='color:#32CD32'>rear door handle touches the curb</span>, 车身和路边的角度<45$^\circ$), turn two rounds to the right; [right, left blind spot, observe surroundings, looking back, when the road is almost disappering in the left mirror, you focus on the left mirror]

      <img src="{{ site.baseurl}}/images/image-20230102225735355.png" alt="image-20230102225735355" style="zoom:20%;" />